 A payable on death (POD) account.
 A POD bank account or certificate of deposit names one or more persons or charities as the beneficiary of all funds once you, the account owner, pass away.
 The beneficiary you name has no rights to the funds until after your lifetime.
 Until that time, you remain in control and are free to use the money in the bank account, change the beneficiary or close the account.

 A gift in your will or living trust.
 Through a gift in your will or living trust, you can support the IRC with a specific amount of money or a percentage of your total estate.
-This type of gift allows you the flexibility to change your mind at anytime and your estate will benefit from a federal estate tax charitable deduction for the amount of the gift.
+This type of gift allows you the flexibility to change your mind at any time.

 A charitable gift annuity.
 One of the most common ways to fund this gift that supports the IRC and provides you and/or a loved one with fixed payments for life is with cash in the form of a check.
 A charitable gift annuity typically works well for those 60 and older.